 Gathering Topics

 Drunk with power from my new-found ability to post, I thought it might be fun to start another list.
 For this one, assume that Lacuna will meet on a recurring basis for two hours per “gathering”.
 Propose a topic that you think would be valuable and interesting for one or more of these gatherings.
-As long as we are speculating wildly, you may as well include who you believe should facilitate the topic.
+As long as we are speculating wildly, you may as well include who you believe should facilitate the topic jumpers.
 While volunteering yourself certainly increases the likelyhood that the event will actually transpire, it is by no means necessary.

 Farce